dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Search first: Search, vote, and comment on the duplicate issues to save time.
+See all GitHub issues
 title: ''
 labels: ''
 assignees: ''